osbuild/osbuild.github.io/docs/on-premises/03-user-guide/05-uploading-to-registry.md

-# Uploading a container image to a registry
+# Uploading a container image

 `osbuild-composer` can upload a container image, like the RHEL for edge container, to a registry directly after it has been built.